Learning earthquake sources using symmetric autoencoders: Scale Separation

 Here, $m^{jk}$ denotes the $(j,k)$th component of the moment density tensor; and $\G^{ij,k}$ denotes the $k$th spatial derivative of the $(i,j)$th component of the elastodynamic Green's tensor.
 We first decompose Green's tensor into components associated with individual ray paths utilizing the high-frequency approximation: $\G = \G_1 + \G_2 + \cdots$, where the subscript denotes the ray path index.
 Then, we only consider the ray paths having wave velocity $\alpha$ in the source region, for instance, P, pP, PP rays.
 Finally, we rewrite Green's term in the Eq.~\eqref{eq:rep} after employing Fraunhofer approximation as

-where $\gamma_l$ is the unique angle with which $l$th ray leaves the focus denoted by $\xs_0$.
+where $\gamma_l$ is the unit vector that points in the direction of the $l$th ray leaving $\xs_0$ toward the receiver.
+The focus denoted by $\xs_0$ is the origin.
 Note that a homogeneous P-wave velocity is assumed in the source region.
 The Fraunhofer approximation simplifies the full-wave solution for the displacement field caused by finite faulting by assuming that the fault is far enough from the receiver.
 This approximation accounts only for the far-field phase correction, or travel-time difference, between the source region locations $\xs$ and $\xs_0$ and the receiver.
-The validation of the Fraunhofer approximation, which is integral to the concept of scale separation, was assessed through ray tracing, albeit recognizing it as a somewhat weaker form of validation.
-In Figure \ref{fig:frf_src}, we compared travel times calculated using the Fraunhofer approximation with those obtained by tracing rays from various source locations to a receiver within the PREM model.
-Multiple receivers at epicentral distances exceeding 10 degrees were considered.
-The accuracy of the Fraunhofer approximation is contingent upon the introduced treveltime error, which should be no greater than one-fourth of the minimum period.
-Consequently, the validity of this approximation is frequency-dependent.
-In our study, we analyzed a wavefield with limited bandwidth and restricted frequencies to a maximum of $0.1\,$Hz.
-This permitted the application of the Fraunhofer approximation for dominant source region lengths up to $300\,$km, as depicted in Figure \ref{fig:frf_src}.
-However, it should be noted that higher frequencies can still be analyzed when dealing with low-magnitude earthquakes possessing shorter dominant source region lengths.
-While the validity of the Fraunhofer approximation imposes constraints on the highest possible frequency, conversely, the scale separation principle imposes restrictions on the lowest feasible frequency for analysis, as we will elaborate on in subsequent sections of this paper.
+The validation of the Fraunhofer approximation, which is integral to the concept of scale separation, was assessed by ray tracing in Appendix \ref{app:frf}, although it is recognized as a somewhat weaker form of validation.
+Note that the validity of the Fraunhofer approximation imposes constraints on the highest possible frequency.

-We can express the total displacement at $\x$ by integrating $u^i$ over the source region using the principle of superposition and rewriting eqs.~\eqref{eq:rep} and \eqref{eq:fraun}, as follows:
+We can express the total displacement at $\x$ by integrating $u^i$ over the fault plane $\varXi$ using the principle of superposition and rewriting eqs.~\eqref{eq:rep} and \eqref{eq:fraun}, as follows: